RGSS3/doremi/README.md

 several usages:

-Normal Ruby plus root element is a doremi.
+Normal Ruby plus a root element is a doremi.
 ```ruby
 require './doremi.rb'